Avishai Milshtein: Biography

 Avishai Milshtein grew up in Ramat Gan.

 He is the only child of two Polish-born parents who were Holocaust survivors.

 He began acting in plays at the age of ten at the Eretz Oz Theater.
-He appeared in children’s plays such as Heidi, Hannah’s Sabbath Dress, Tom Sawyer, and Hasamba (playing the role of Yaron Zahavi).
+He appeared in children's plays such as Heidi, Hannah's Sabbath Dress, Tom Sawyer, and Hasamba (playing the role of Yaron Zahavi).
 He also had small roles in the film Noa at 17 (directed by Isaac "Zepel" Yeshurun, 1982).
 He graduated from the Thelma Yellin High School of the Arts, majoring in theater (1978–1982).

-While a student at Thelma Yellin, he performed in the school’s production of The Threepenny Opera by Brecht and Weill.
+While a student at Thelma Yellin, he performed in the school's production of The Threepenny Opera by Brecht and Weill.
 Impressed by the work, Milstein decided to study the German language.
 He studied at the Goethe-Institut in Tel Aviv and Düsseldorf (1981–1985).

+Career

 At the age of sixteen, in 1980, Milstein directed for the first time a work he had written - The Sparrow, an opera composed by Dori Parnes (then seventeen); a co-production between Thelma Yellin and Beit Lessin Theater, May 1980.

 In the Israel Defense Forces, he served as a radio operator in the Signal Corps, Central Command.

 His play Then As Death (Az Kamavet), directed by Shoshana Riseman, was presented at the Acco Festival of Alternative Israeli Theatre in 1987 and received an honorable mention for both the play and the production.

-He studied theater, literature, and German philology at the Ludwig Maximilian University of Munich, Germany (1986–1990).
+He studied theater, literature, and German philology at LMU Munich, Germany (1986–1990).

 Starting in 2003, he taught dramatic writing at the University of Hildesheim, Germany, and taught at the Berlin University of the Arts.
 Founder and head of the Theater Department at Alliance High School, Tel Aviv (1997–2001).

 Milstein founded the Notzar Theater, together with Dalit Milstein (no family relation), and served as its artistic director and as the director of the Association for the Advancement of Theater in Jaffa (1991–2004).

-The Notzar Theater’s first production was The War Plays by Edward Bond.
+The Notzar Theater's first production was The War Plays by Edward Bond.
 The production was staged at the Acco Festival in October 1992 and won awards for design and guest performance.

 In 1997, Milstein directed the Israeli premiere of the classic play Penthesilea by Heinrich von Kleist, produced by the Notzar Theater.
 The production was later presented at the Trailblazers Festival in Aachen, Germany.

 His first play to be staged in a repertory theater was Piwnica, which he also directed at Habima Theatre in 1994.

 He served as a dramaturg for the Habima Theatre from 1990 to 1995.

 Guest dramaturg for the production of The Merchant of Venice, directed by Hanan Snir, at the Deutsches Nationaltheater und Staatskapelle Weimar in Weimar (1995) and at the Israel Festival in Jerusalem (1996).

 Dramaturg and artistic consultant for the Beit Lessin Theater since 1995.
 In 1996, he received the America-Israel Cultural Foundation directing Scholarship.

 In 2001, he was one of the three directors of the Israeli TV Sitcom "Shachar".